fastai/fastpages/_posts/2020-11-02-codespaces.md

 permalink: /codespaces
 ---

-**Today, we are going to show you how to set up a literate programming environment, allowing you to use an IDE (VS Code) and an interactive computing environment (Jupyter), without leaving your browser, for free, with under 5 mins of setup.
+**Today, we are going to show you how to set up a literate programming environment, allowing you to use an IDE (VS Code) and an interactive computing environment (Jupyter), without leaving your browser, for free, in under 5 minutes.
 You'll even see how VSCode and Jupyter work together automatically!**  But first, what is literate programming?
 And how did I got from a skeptic to a big fan of literate programming in a month?

 ## Introduction